caenrique/caenrique/README.md

 - 👋 Hi, I’m @caenrique
-- 👀 I’m interested in Functional Programming, Scala and Neovim things :)
+- 👀 I’m interested in Functional Programming, Scala and Neovim related things :)
 - 💞️ I’m happy to collaborate on Lua or Scala libraries

 <!---